getporter/porter/docs/content/blog/using-docker-in-bundles.md

       rm: true
 ```

-We are going to focus on just using Docker for this blog post, but here is a [full
+This blog post focuses on just the docker mixin, but here is a [full
 working example for how to use Docker Compose in a
 bundle](/src/examples/compose/).